Bethany Lily April Highlights Her Cleavage In New Instagram Post: ‘Look Into My Eyes’

 While there was plenty of appreciation for Bethany’s eyes, there were also commenters who wanted her other features to get some love.

-“It’s tough babe,” one user wrote in response to her caption.
+“It’s tough babe,” a fourth user wrote in response to her caption.

-Although users were trying to concentrate on her eyes, in the past, Bethany has given her followers plenty of reason to check out her other assets.
-In photos posted to her Instagram in mid-May, the model highlighted her major cleavage as she posed for a number of selfies in what appeared to be a makeup mirror.
-In the caption to the post, Bethany explained that she missed doing her photoshoots.
-She also wrote that she would be in The Daily Star every day that week giving interviews and that the paper would also feature some of her baby photos.
+Although users were trying to concentrate on her eyes, Bethany has previously given her followers several reasons to check out her other assets.
+In photos posted to her Instagram in mid-May, the model highlighted her cleavage as she posed for a number of selfies in what appeared to be a makeup mirror.
+In the caption, she explained that she missed doing her photo shoots.
+She also wrote that she would be in The Daily Star every day that week giving interviews, adding that the paper would also feature some of her baby photos.

 Since it was posted, that photo has received almost 1,800 comments.